- Olive was known as “Plank Road”

 - The Ladue School District launched its first mobile app.

-- The West Campus turf field was completed by the fall.
+- As a part of the April 2015 Prop R bond issue, the West Campus turf field was completed by the fall 2016.

 - In December, the district refinanced $14,965,000 in bonds originally sold in 2007, saving taxpayers $2,277,905 over the life of the issue for a 13.6% savings.
 Added to the over $2 million saved through refinancing in October 2014, the repayment of the 2007 bonds was reduced by a total of about $4.5 million.